 - [2] ESI (Exhaust Stack Insert) may have been specified by the customer to enhance the readability of the exhaust pressure monitor.
-Refer to the system's Specification Sheet to determine if this option is used. - [3] These exhaust flow values are applicable to the 30 inch and 24 inch standard flow Gasguard VMB enclosures. - [4] All standard Gasguard enclosures are sized for a 6 inch outer diameter (OD) duct connection to the vent stack. - [5] "Access Hatch Closed" values have been measured, or calculated at the exhaust stack duct. - [6] The actual values presented in "Access Port Open" are from experiments done on a twocylinder source system enclosure.
-Due to the similar design and smaller access port of the VMB enclosure, balancing to Tables 2 and 3 will satisfy meet or exceed NFPA face velocity requirements.
+Refer to the system's Specification Sheet to determine if this option is used. - [3] These exhaust flow values are applicable to the 30 inch and 24 inch standard flow Gasguard VMB enclosures. - [4] All standard Gasguard enclosures are sized for a 6 inch outer diameter (OD) duct connection to the vent stack. - [5] "Access Hatch Closed" values have been measured, or calculated at the exhaust stack duct. - [6] The actual values presented in "Access Port Open" are from experiments done on a two-cylinder source system enclosure.
+Due to the similar design and smaller access port of the VMB enclosure, balancing to Tables 3 and 4 will satisfy meet or exceed NFPA face velocity requirements on enclosures equipped with an openable window.